VILA-U: a Unified Foundation Model Integrating Visual Understanding and Generation: Experiments

 \subsection{Qualitative Evaluation}

 \looseness=-1 \textbf{Visual Understanding.} To validate the effectiveness of \abb in comprehensive visual understanding tasks, we apply it in several understanding and reasoning tasks, as some examples shown in Figure~\ref{fig:video_caption} and Figure~\ref{fig:vqa}.
 From the results, we can see the versatility of \abb in various tasks including visual captioning and visual question answering.
-Besides, our model has inherited some important capabilities from VILA \cite{lin2023vila} including multi-image understanding, in-context learning, as shown in Figure \ref{fig:icl} and Figure~\ref{fig:common_and_difference}.
+Besides, our model has inherited some important capabilities from VILA \citep{lin2023vila} including multi-image understanding, in-context learning, as shown in Figure \ref{fig:icl} and Figure~\ref{fig:common_and_difference}.
+More visualizations can be found in the Appendix~\ref{appendix:2} and \ref{appendix:3}.

-\textbf{Visual Generation.} We present some examples of the visual generation results with \abb in Figure \ref{fig:generation}.
-We can see that our model can be employed in both image generation and video generation, even trained with a relatively small data corpus.
-In the given examples, our method can generate nice-looking images and continuous videos adhering to users' input.
+\textbf{Visual Generation.} We present some examples of the visual generation results in Figure \ref{fig:generation}.
+Our model can be employed in both image generation and video generation, even trained with a relatively small data corpus.
+In the given examples, our method can generate nice-looking images and continuous videos adhering to the user's input.
+More visualizations can be found in the appendix~\ref{appendix:4}.